tarowatanabe/cicada/README.rst

      (AKA grow-diag-final-and etc.) or by ITG or max-matching from posterior probabilities.
      Also, lexicon model can be discriminatively trained [28]_.
+     For details of the training process, please refer to `doc/traiing.rst` and `doc/alignment.rst`.

 Dependency parsing can be carried out by: